ethereum/remix-ide/docs/ai.md

 AI Tools
 ========

-Remix has its own AI tool named **RemixAI** and a sub-project called **Solidity Copilot** for code completion.
+Remix has its own AI tool named **RemixAI** and a sub-project called **RemixAI Copilot** for code completion.

 RemixAI is also used in the:
 - **Explain this contract** icon at the top of the Editor
+- **Explain this error** button when an error is thrown in the Solidity Compiler
-- **right-click menu options** of the Editor
+- **Right-click menu options** of the Editor
-- **triple slash** (///) for prepending an AI code request in a file in the Editor
+- **Triple slash** (///) for prepending an AI code request in a file in the Editor
-- **Explain this error** button in the compiler errors in the Solidity Compiler

-## Remix's Solidity Copilot
-Solidity Copilot helps in writing code using **code completion**.
+## Code Completion
+When you type a space or a new line, the RemixAI Copilot will propose some code.
+The proposed code is a technique called, **code completion**.
+The RemixAI Copilot's suggested code will take into account what has already been written in the file.

 The switch to activate it is at the top of the Editor.

 ![](images/a-ai-switch.png)

 All other RemixAI tools are always on.

-#### Code Completion
-When you type a new line or a space, the Solidity Copilot will propose some code.
-The proposed code will take into account what is has already been written on in the file.

-Use the Solidity Copilot switch at the top of the Editor to turn off or on the code completion.

 ## Editor: Right-click Menu
 ![](images/a-ai-editor-popup-menu.png)

-In both cases the answer will be printed out in Remix's Terminal.
+For both **Explain this function** or **Explain this code**, the answer will be printed out in Remix's Terminal.

 ### Explain a Function and Generate Documentation
 In the Right-click menu, select the options **Explain the function** and **Generate documentation**.